DFE-Digital/ecf-gov-guidance/content/make-changes-to-early-career-training-programme.md

 Your provider will report the change to the Department for Education.

-Your delivery partner will be updated in your '[Manage training for early career teachers]()' account.

-This may take a few weeks.

 ## Change training option

 ### If you use a provider

 If you want to switch from using a training provider to another [training option](/choose-training-option-early-career-teachers), discuss this directly with your provider.

-Let the provider know if you decide to change training option.
+Let the provider know if you decide to change your training option.

 You'll receive an email from them confirming the end of the partnership.

 Forward this on to the Department for Education at continuing-professional-development@digital.education.gov.uk.

-You'll recieve an email from the Department for Education asking you to confirm your new training option.
+You'll receive an email from the Department for Education asking you to confirm your new training option.

 ### If you use DfE-accredited materials